On the Similarity between Epidemiologic Strains, Minimal Self-Replicable Siphons, and autocatalytic cores in (Chemical) Reaction Networks: Towards a Unifying Framework: Mathematical underpinnings

 Currently, there is no accepted definition of ME models.
 It is accepted that ME models are a subset of mass-action representable \nne\ models, but this is a very general class.
 We believe that ``relevant" ME models are a subset of CRN models, a class which in itself rules out certain ``physically unrealistic behaviors like hidden inflow reactions (HIR)/cornucopias \cite{MulFlaSta} like $D+Y \rightarrow 2 D + Y $ (which result into a \nne\ stoichiometric vector, but are not pure inflow reactions).

-\Fr we conjecture that the existence of a \regS\ for the $x-y$ partition induced by the DFE could be taken as definition of ME models, and we offer two possible definitions in this direction.
+\Fr we conjecture that the existence of a regular splitting for the $x-y$ partition induced by the DFE could be taken as definition of ME models, and we offer two possible definitions in this direction.

-\beD [ME model, classic and algorithmic] \BI \im We will call classic ME model a CRN with no hidden inflow reactions, and are such that:
+\beD [ME model, classic and algorithmic] \BI \im We will call classic ME model a CRN with no hidden inflow reactions, and such that:

+\BEN \im The DFE index set (the union all minimal critical siphons) is nonvoid, and contains a compact invariant set, which is composed of precisely one point; furthermore, this point may be, depending on the \para s, either stable or unstable. \im The Jacobian $J_y$ at the DFE, where $\y$ are the non-DFE (resident) \var s, is stable.

+\im The Jacobian $J_x$ at the DFE is Metzler (equivalently, the ODE is locally increasing in $\y$ at the DFE) \im $J_x$ admits some regular splitting $J_x=F-V$ (and as a consequence, the instability domain of the DFE may be expressed as $R_0=\rho(F V^{-1})>1$).